Patrice Cormier: Professional

 On February 4, 2010, Cormier was traded to the Atlanta Thrashers along with Johnny Oduya, Niclas Bergfors and a first round draft pick in the 2010 NHL Entry Draft for Ilya Kovalchuk.
 After Rouyn-Noranda was eliminated from the QMJHL playoffs, Cormier was named to the playoff roster for the Chicago Wolves of the American Hockey League (AHL).
 His first NHL goal was scored on January 7, 2011 against James Reimer of the Toronto Maple Leafs.
 Once the Thrashers relocated to Winnipeg, Cormier was assigned to the St. John's Ice Caps of the AHL.
 The Winnipeg Jets recalled Cormier several times from the Ice Caps, the last time being on November 4, 2015.

 Cormier began the 2015–16 season with the Manitoba Moose and was named an alternate captain.

 Out of contract with the Winnipeg Jets in the off-season, Cormier opted to remain with their affiliate, the Manitoba Moose, signing a one-year AHL deal on August 30, 2016, and was later named team captain on October 14, 2016, shortly before the 2016–17 season began.
 On July 5, 2017, he continued his tenure with the Moose and agreed to a one-year extension on July 5, 2017.

 After three seasons with the Moose, Cormier opted to leave North America and agreed to a one-year contract with Kazakhstani club, Barys Astana of the KHL on July 2, 2018.
 Cormier was instantly a success with Barys, scoring 18 goals and 40 points in 56 games in the 2018–19 season.
 He registered a further 4 points in 11 post-season games, helping Barys advance to the second round.

 As a free agent from Barys, Cormier continued in the KHL, securing a lucrative one-year contract with Russian club, Ak Bars Kazan, on May 4, 2019.

 Following two seasons with Ak Bars, Cormier left the club as a free agent and continued his tenure in the KHL by agreeing to a two-year contract with Avtomobilist Yekaterinburg on May 3, 2021.

+After five seasons in the KHL, Cormier left Russia as a free agent and was signed to a one-year contract with German club, Eisbären Berlin of the DEL, on May 15, 2023.